CoreyWarren/Independent-Component-Analysis-CWII/README.md

-This is an Independent Component Analysis python program designed with a team of computer science students.
+This is an Independent Component Analysis python program designed by a team of computer science students.
 The essay details the mathematics and science behind the procedures, and the code is well-documented and commented all throughout.

 # What is ICA?